Bam92/abelmbula/content/blog/15-algo-in-may/index.md

 ### Alternative Solution and Improvement

 The solution above is the way I did when working on that algorithm challenge.
 But there are many other ways to do so.
-And you can also improve the my code to make it robust.
+And you can also improve my code to make it robust.

 Let's see how.